uktrade/platform-tools/README.md

 7. Ensure the release notes contain an upgrade path for any breaking changes
 8. Check PyPI for the new published version

+## Docker Images

+### Building the Images

+If building on a ARM mac, the image will build but will fail to deploy with the following error: exec /usr/bin/dumb-init: exec format error

+Instead, build the image via the below command, to build for the linux/amd64 platform.

+`DOCKER_DEFAULT_PLATFORM=linux/amd64 docker build --tag public.ecr.aws/uktrade/nginx-dbt-platform:<tag> .`